developerdizzle/valerie/README.md

 ## TODO:

 * Allow custom error messages
-* Include exapmles of client- and server-side usage
+* Include examples of client- and server-side usage
 * Add more rules
+* Provide functionality to get first error
+* Provide functionality to turn errors into an array